taylorwilsdon/llm-context-limits/README.md

-# OpenAI API Limits & Compatibility
+# OpenAI, Anthropic & Beyond - API Limits & Compatibility
 ## The missing OpenAI API Model Parameters Reference
 Since OpenAI won't just be normal and give us this, put together a quick reference for my own use that perhaps other can benefit from.
 This table represents the the max current context window length, max input token and max output token limits for OpenAI via API.
 This does not apply to ChatGPT through the UI.